 Squad members may be real, imaginary, live, dead, human, animal or whatever.
 The only restriction is that they must have appeared on TV or radio.

 Prior to any matches being played, the teams are published in the zine.
 Note that being replicas it is possible for the same celebrity to appear in more than one team.
-Draws and tosses are made, so that each player knows who he is playing and on what pitch.
+Draws / schedules are made, so that each player knows who he is playing and on what pitch.

 Between matches squad members can receive medical treatment and / or training.